square/workflow-kotlin/samples/tutorial/Tutorial2.md

 Create a new screen/`LayoutRunner` pair called `TodoList`:

-Add the provided `TodoListViewBinding` from `tutorial-views` as a subview to the newly created view controller:
+Add the provided `TodoListViewBinding` from `tutorial-views` as a subview to the newly created layout runner:

 ```kotlin
 /**